Timeline: Violence in Syria

 February 28 - Assad decrees that a new constitution is in force after officials say nearly 90 percent of voters endorsed it in a February 26 referendum.
 Opponents and the West dismiss it as a sham.

-April 12 - U.N.-backed ceasefire comes into effect.
-Four days later monitors start their mission in Syria to oversee the ceasefire which is undermined by persistent violence.

-April 19 - A “Friends of Syria” meeting in Paris calls a U.N.-backed peace plan the “last hope” to resolve the crisis.

-May 7 - Syria says voters turned out in large numbers for a parliamentary election it sees as central to a reform program.
-Opposition supporters denounce the exercise as a sham.
+May 7 - Syria says voters turned out in large numbers for a parliamentary election.
+The Opposition denounces it as a sham.

-May 8 - Annan tells the U.N.
-Security Council peace in Syria remains elusive nearly a month after the truce was announced.

-May 9 - A large explosion hits cars accompanying ceasefire monitors in Deraa, wounding eight Syrian guards.
-The U.N. now has 30 blue-helmeted monitors in Syria.
+May 10 - Annan condemns attacks in Damascus in which two bomb explosions kill 55 people and wound 372.
+A week later U.N.
+Secretary-General Ban Ki-moon says he believes al Qaeda was responsible.
+He also says 10,000 people have now been killed.

+May 25 - At least 108 people are killed, including many children, in attacks in the region of Houla.
+Two days later the Security Council unanimously condemns the killings.

 For an Interactive look at Syria click on link.reuters.com/pyt37s